-This year it's at our Joondalup Campus from 30 November until 5 February 2016, including a break from 24 December to 6 January.
+This year the course was held at our Joondalup Campus from 30 November until 5 February 2016, and included a break from 24 December to 6 January.

-Exams will be held for most subjects during the first week of February, making it possible for you to successfully complete the course before Semester 1 starts.
+Exams were held for most subjects during the first week of February, making it possible for students to successfully complete the course in time to start in Semester 1.

 We're all about flexibility at ECU.